sagittaeri/StardewValleyMods/InputTools/README.md

 This mod is mostly meant for other modders as a modding tool, but it does do one thing for users:

-* Immediately force hide the mouse cursor when controller is used
+* Immediately force hides the mouse cursor when controller is used to improve gamepad experience

 ### Compatibility